He Ran the FBI.

 The man who ran the FBI, oversaw threat assessment for 35,000 agents, and led the Russia investigation is now the subject of a federal arrest warrant for allegedly posting a threat against the president he was investigating.

 The first prosecution collapsed on a technicality — an unlawfully appointed prosecutor.
-The second is on cleaner charges in a different court.
-Comey is presumed innocent and has not yet responded to the new indictment.
-The arrest warrant is active.
+The second is on cleaner charges in a different court — but on May 29, 2026, the lead prosecutor who built it, AUSA Matthew Petracca, abruptly stepped off the case with no explanation, handing the defense a fresh line of attack ahead of an October 2026 trial.
+Comey is presumed innocent.
 The legal question at trial will be whether a former FBI Director, better than anyone, understood exactly what “86 47” meant.

 All facts cite primary sources: DOJ press releases, federal court filings, and wire-service reporting (NBC News, CBS News, CNBC).
 Comey is presumed innocent until convicted.
 Quotes attributed to Trump and Patel are sourced from contemporaneous press reports cited above.
 The prosecution is ongoing; this page will be updated as the case develops.